BluffSet7340/movie-viewer/README.md

 ### 28/12/25

 Java has an interesting way of doing env variables, not used to it at all but it works so gg

+Still gettting the cors error so must be something with deployment on render leet me check.
+Okay forgot to add the env var for the frontend url let's hope it works now inshallah.

+updated env on render with the url of the frontend this should work.

+Okay it is working alhamdulillah, we straight up fr